hiveot/hub/docs/README-TD.md

 ## What Are 'Things'?

-Things are I/O Devices and services that are a source of information.
+Things are I/O Devices and Services that are a source of information.

 Most IoT 'things' are pieces of hardware that have embedded software that manages its behavior.
-IoT devices build with software are also considered Things as are services that provide a capability to retrieve information, for example a weather forecasting service.
+Virtual IOT devices build with software are also considered Things as are Services that provide a capability to retrieve information, for example a weather forecasting service.

 HiveOT makes the following distinction based on the primary role of the device.
 These are identified by their device type as provided in the TD @type field and defined in the HiveOT vocabulary.

 * A gateway is a device that provides access to other Things.
 A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to Z-Wave devices.
 A gateway is a Thing independent of the Things it provides access to and can have its own inputs, outputs or configuration.
-When gateways are not WoT compatible, an agent is needed as a bridge to the Hub.
+When gateways are not WoT compatible, an agent is used as a bridge to the Hub.
-* An agent is a service that communicates with the Hub to publishes Thing information and receive action requests.
-An agent has authorization to update the digital twin representation on the Hub of the things it is the publisher of.
+* An agent is a protocol binding service that provides access to the 'Exposed Things' it manages using a WoT compatible API.
+HiveOT agents use connection reversal, in that they connect to the Hub instead of the other way around.
 For example, the Z-Wave agent publishes Thing information of the Z-Wave controller and the devices obtained from that controller, whose digital twin representation can be interacted with by consumers.
-* An I/O device is a Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
-* A service is a software Thing that offers a capability in the IoT ecosystem.
-For example, a history service provides a history of Thing values.
+* A service is a software agent that offers its capabilities as Things.
+For example, a history service provides a Thing that contains actions to read the history of collected data.

 ## Thing Description Document (TD)

 The Thing Description document is a [W3C WoT standard](https://www.w3.org/TR/wot-thing-description11/#thing) to describe Things, their configuration, inputs and outputs.
 TDs that are published to the Hub by agents  MUST adhere to this standard and use the JSON representation format.

+The Hub digitwin (digital twin) service is a consumer of Things provided by protocol binding agents.
+It creates a digital twin representation of the Things it consumers.

+The hub acts as an agent of the digital twin Things it has consumed and makes the digital twin Things available to consumers.
+It therefore contains two TD's for each Thing, the native TD it consumed and the digital twin TD it exposes.
-The Hub creates a digital twin TD from the published TD to be provided to consumers.
-In the process it will update the Thing ID, replace TD Forms and replace authentication information.
+The digital twin TD will have an updated Thing ID, TD Forms and authentication information.

 **TD Attributes:**